Blogs

 Chapter 5: Identify and Write Off Bad Debts

-• Must be written off in your accounts before EOFY
+• Must be written off before 30 June

 Chapter 6: Review Depreciation and Asset Registers